chazzka/clanekforest/clanek.md

 : The number of trees of a forest.

 We begin with a dataset of regular, conceivably little contaminated observations.
-Out of these observations, the batch of $n$ items is selected.
+Out of these observations, the batch of $batch_size$ items is selected.

 $$ranges = map(r_f , D)  \tag{5},$$